neok/oioi-documentation/docs/calls/fleet_post_members.rst

 Request
 -------

-``"fleet-post-member"`` identifies the call as fleet-post-member call.
+``"fleet-post-members"`` identifies the call as fleet-post-members call.

 Fields
 ~~~~~~

-member-info
+members
+    An array of fleet members (array of objects).

     fleet-member-uid
         Id of fleet member provided by Fleet.
 This shall not be changed by MSP (integer).